7 Keys to Victory in Chicago Bears' Week 2 Matchup

 Against the Falcons, Howard received all of 13 carries.
 It's not like he was ineffective, ripping off a long of 11 while averaging a solid four yards per carry and scoring once.

 For those keeping count, the Bears ran it 19 times in a 23-17 game—and Glennon attempted 40 passes.
 Granted, a chunk of those came late, but one would think leaning on the run more would keep an explosive offense such as Atlanta off the field.

 With Glennon averaging all of 5.3 yards per attempt and going 26-of-40, Week 2 would be a good time to rediscover a run-first approach.

 On paper, at least, the Buccaneers at home with plenty of motivation have the ability to put up points in a hurry, so winning time of possession could decide the game.

 Part of fans thumping for the rookie Mitchell Trubisky is his random gunslinger mentality where he isn't afraid to push the ball down the field with his strong arm, sometimes even on the run.

 Glennon, so far, seems like more of the same from a year ago.

 This isn't suggesting Glennon was terrible against the Falcons.
 After all, he took four sacks and the weapons around him dropped several key passes or committed bad penalties.

 But dumpoffs and averaging hardly five yards per completion is begging to score less than 20 points, close game or blowout regardless.
-Yes, the Bears are hurting around Glennon, but a game-managing style only works when the weapons around the quarterback are elite.
+Yes, the Bears are hurting around the 27-year-old, but a game-managing style only works when the weapons around the quarterback are elite.

 The weapons around Glennon, mostly thanks to injuries and a lengthy rebuilding process, aren't.
-If the Bears are to keep pace on the road against Winston and his cast of weapons, the Bears need to start taking risks and vertical shots
+If the Bears are to keep pace on the road against Winston and his cast of weapons, they need to start taking risks and vertical shots.